Stan Lee, creator of a galaxy of Marvel superheroes, dies

 As the top writer at Marvel Comics and later as its publisher, Lee was widely considered the architect of the contemporary comic book.
 He revived the industry in the 1960s by offering the costumes and action craved by younger readers while insisting on sophisticated plots, college-level dialogue, satire, science fiction, even philosophy.

 Millions responded to the unlikely mix of realistic fantasy, and many of his characters, including Spider-Man, the Hulk and X-Men went on to become stars of blockbuster films.
+He won the National Medal of Arts in 2008.

 Most Read Nation & World Stories